-When a distracted driving causes a car accident and someone else suffers injury as a result, the at-fault driver may be held legally liable for the injured person’s medical costs and other damages.
-If you were hurt by a driver who was texting at the time of your accident, you may need the help of an experienced attorney who could help you hold the at-fault driver responsible in court.
-Call a Marion County texting while driving car accident lawyer at Sevenish Law Firm now to learn more.
+When distracted driving causes a car accident and someone else suffers injury as a result, the at-fault driver may be held legally liable for the injured person’s medical costs and other damages.
+If you were hurt by a driver who was texting at the time of your accident, you may need the help of a personal injury attorney.
+We can help you hold the at-fault driver responsible in court.
+Learn more about working with our Marion County texting while driving car accident lawyer at Sevenish Law Firm, P.C.

 Texting While Driving Laws in Marion County

 Not only is texting while driving dangerous, but it is also against the law.
 IC § 9-21-8-59 prohibits using a telecommunications device to type, send, or read a text message or email while operating a motor vehicle.
 Drivers caught texting while driving face a fine of up to $500.
 Additionally, minors under the age of 18 are banned from all cell phone usage while driving.

 For a free legal consultation with a texting while driving accidents lawyer serving Marion County, call 317-636-7777